bluekvirus/Stage.js/README.md

 ------------
 1.1.0 might bring:
 * Datagrid+ : select-all header/cell, details row;
-* Editor+ : Spinner, Switches, DnD Listing, File Listing;
+* Editor+ : Spinner/Range, Switches, DnD Listing, File Listing;
 * local filter/sorter mech into list views;
 * local pagination mech into list views (in addition to the remote one we already have);
 * provide a way to persist context status between context switches?